-Option Awards (1) Stock Awards
+Optio on Awards (1) Stock Awards

-Name Number of Securities Underlying Unexercised Options Exercisable (#) Number of Securities Underlying Unexercised Options Unexercisable (#) Equity Incentive Plan Awards: Number of Securities Underlying Unexercised Unearned Options (#) Option Exercise Price (\$) Option Expiration Date Number of Shares or Units of Stock that have not Vested (#) Market Value of Shares or Units of Stock that have not Vested (\$) Equity Incentive Plan Awards: Number of Unearned Shares, Units or Other Rights that have not Vested (#) Equity Incentive Plan Awards: Market or Payout Value of Unearned Shares, Units or Other Rights that have not Vested (\$)
+Name Number of Securities Underlying Unexercised Options Exercisable (#) Number of Securities Underlying Unexercised Options Unexercisable (#) Equity Incentive Plan Awards: Number of Securities Underlying Unexercised Unearned Options (#) Option Exercise Price (\$) Option Expiration Date Number of Shares or Units of Stock that have not Vested (#) Market Value of Shares or Units of Stock that have not Vested (\$) Equity Incentive Plan Awards: Number of Unearned Shares, Units or Other Rights that have not Vested (#) Equity Incentive Plan Awards: Market or Payout Value of Unearned Shares, Units or Other Rights that have vested (\$)

 Barry Sloane, CEO 75,000(2) 139,500

-400,000(4) 680,000
+400,000(3) 680,000

 Craig J. Brunet, EVP, CIO 100,000(1) 1.57 12/21/15 10,000(2) 18,600

-3 50,000(4) 85,000
+50,000(3) 85,000

-100,000(1) 1.50 05/18/18 10,600(6) 13,250
+100,000(1) 1.50 05/18/18 10,600(4) 13,250

-Jennifer C. Eddelson, EVP, CAO 10,000(2) 18,600
+Jennifer C. Eddelson, EVP, CAO 10,000(1) 1.57 12/21/15 10,000(2) 18,600

-10,000(1) 1.57 12/21/15 35,000(5) 56,000

-20,000(1) 1.50 05/08/18 15,000(5) 25,500
+20,000(1) 1.50 05/18/18 15,000(4) 25,500

-- (1) These options are fully vested.
+(1) These options are fully vested.
 If the Reincorporation Transaction is approved and the Board of Directors proceeds with the Reincorporation Transaction, all issued and outstanding options that are not exercised before the consummation of the Reincorporation Transaction will be deemed exercised in full by means of a "cashless exercise" in exchange for common stock of the Company.
-Any options with an exercise price greater than the value of a share immediately prior to the Reincorporation Transaction will be cancelled and exchanged for a nominal payment per underlying share. - (2) These Common shares were awarded in 2013 for services performed in 2012, and shall vest on the earliest of the following to occur: (a) March 1, 2016; (b) a Change in Control (as defined in the plan) of the Company; or (c) His/her death or total disability.
-If the Reincorporation Transaction is approved and the Board of Directors proceeds with the Reincorporation Transaction, restricted stock awarded under the Existing Plans will become fully vested immediately prior to the Reincorporation Transaction. - (3) These Common shares were awarded in 2012 for services performed in 2011, and shall vest on the earliest of the following to occur: (a) July 1, 2014, delayed to February 1, 2015 for business reasons and with consent; (b) a Change in Control (as defined in the plan) of the Company; or (c) His/her death or total disability.
-If the Reincorporation Transaction is approved and the Board proceeds with the Reincorporation Transaction, restricted stock awarded under the Existing Plans will become fully vested immediately prior to the Reincorporation Transaction. - (4) These Common shares were awarded in 2011 for services performed in 2010, and shall vest on the earliest of the following to occur: (a) July 1, 2014, delayed to February 1, 2015 for business reasons and with consent; (b) a Change in Control (as defined in the plan) of the Company; or (c) His/her death or total disability.
-If the Reincorporation Transaction is approved and the Board proceeds with the Reincorporation Transaction, restricted stock awarded under the Existing Plans will become fully vested immediately prior to the Reincorporation Transaction. - (5) These Common shares, 35,000 awarded in 2012 for services performed in 2011, and 15,000 shares awarded in 2011 for services performed in 2010, shall vest on the earliest of the following to occur: (a) July 1, 2014; (b) a Change in Control (as defined in the plan) of the Company; or (c) His/her death or total disability.
+Any options with an exercise price

+- greater than the value of a share immediately prior to the Reincorporation Transaction will be cancelled and exchanged for a nominal payment per underlying share. - (2) These Common shares were awarded in 2013 and shall vest on the earliest of the following to occur: (a) March 1, 2016; (b) a Change in Control (as defined in the plan) of the Company; or (c) His/her death or total disability.
+If the Reincorporation Transaction is approved and the Board of Directors proceeds with the Reincorporation Transaction, restricted stock awarded under the Existing Plans will become fully vested immediately prior to the Reincorporation Transaction. - (3) These Common shares were awarded in 2011 and shall vest on the earliest of the following to occur: (a) February 1, 2015; (b) a Change in Control (as defined in the plan) of the Company; or (c) His/her death or total disability.
+If the Reincorporation Transaction is approved and the Board proceeds with the Reincorporation Transaction, restricted stock awarded under the Existing Plans will become fully vested immediately prior to the Reincorporation Transaction. - (4) These Common shares were awarded in 2010 and shall vest on the earliest of the following to occur: (a) March 1, 2016; (b) a Change in Control (as defined in the plan) of the Company; or (c) His/her death or total disability.
 If the Reincorporation Transaction is approved and the Board proceeds with the Reincorporation Transaction, restricted stock awarded under the Existing Plans will become fully vested immediately prior to the Reincorporation Transaction.